New or Used Car

 This year is being called the "Year of the Used Car" by industry experts.
 Why?
 Because the supply of 3-year-old vehicles (off-lease from 2023) has finally rebounded, flooding the market with high-quality options.

-• CPO Programs: Certified Pre-Owned (CPO) vehicles give you a middle ground, offering a manufacturer-backed warranty and a rigorous inspection.
+• CPO programs: Certified Pre-Owned vehicles give you a middle ground — a manufacturer-backed warranty plus a rigorous inspection.

-• More Car for the Money: In the used market, your $35,000 might get you a luxury Lexus or a top-trim SUV, whereas it would only buy a base-model sedan brand new.
+• More car for the money: In the used market, your $35,000 might get you a luxury Lexus or a top-trim SUV, where it would only buy a base-model sedan brand new.

-I for one believe in slightly used.
-Can essentially drive a care for three years and pay a fraction per month of what a new car costs.
+For my money, slightly used wins.
+You can essentially drive a near-new car for three years and pay a fraction per month of what a new one costs.
+The depreciation has already happened — let someone else absorb it.

 Thoughts?